 The DESSA is a nationally recognized and award-winning assessment that meets rigorous research standards.
 The DESSA is standardized and norm-referenced, with a standardization sample of n=2494.
 It exceeds the recommended standard for rater reliability and assessment validity, is grounded in resilience theory, and aligns with CASEL’s five core SEL competencies.

 Looking for an SEL assessment to complement your SEL program?
-Fill out the form to learn more about the comprehensive research behind the entire suite of DESSA assessments and how these measurement tools can support your SEL program.
+Contact our SEL advisors to learn more about the comprehensive research behind the entire suite of DESSA assessments and how these measurement tools can support your SEL program.